Becksteinlab/lammps/doc/src/pair_mbx.rst

 For each monomer type, the *mon_name* argument specifies the name of the monomer, such as `h2o` for water or `ch4` for methane.
-The *atom mapping* argument specifies then the mapping of LAMMPS atom types to the atoms in the monomer, such as `1 2 2` for water (O=1, H=2).
+The *atom mapping* argument specifies then the mapping of LAMMPS atom IDs to the atoms in the monomer, such as `1 2 2` for water (O=1, H=2).
-For hybrid simulations, the `dp1` (drude particle) monomer should be used to represent the non-MB-nrg molecules. `dp1` is a special monomer in MBX in that its *atom_mapping* can be a range of LAMMPS atom types, such as `1*11` to represent atom types 1 through 11.
+For hybrid simulations, the `dp1` (drude particle) monomer should be used to represent the non-MB-nrg molecules. `dp1` is a special monomer in MBX in that its *atom_mapping* can be a range of LAMMPS atom IDs, such as `1*11` to represent atom types 1 through 11.
 For a complete list of available monomers in MBX, please see the `MBX documentation <https://mbxsimulations.com/tutorials/pefs-implemented-and-how-to-cite>`_.